“Rasmussen is a heck of a bigger deal than Ben DeGrow.”

 I’m a native Michigander (and proud of the politically incorrect designation) who moved to Colorado in 2002 when I married the lovely Mrs. Virtus.
-Our family now lives in Arvada, in the western suburbs just outside Denver.
-I strive by God’s grace to ensure that the most important things to me are my relationships with Him and with my family.
+Our family lived in the western suburbs just outside Denver for 13 years before the Great Lakes State called me back home.
+I strive by God’s grace to ensure that the most important things to me are my relationships with Him, with my wife, and with my three children.
+More about me…

-Who am I?
-I am an evangelical Christian by faith and confession (a Baptist in doctrine and polity), a limited-government conservative by carefully-grounded conviction, and a Republican by pragmatic consideration.
-On this blog I write mainly about what I know: from public policy areas that reflect my professional expertise (education and labor) to the stuff that political junkies crave, with a strong Colorado flavor.
-Therein I hope to strike a niche that is of interest to political observers, journalists, and concerned citizens.
+I am an evangelical Christian by faith and confession (a Baptist in doctrine and polity), a limited-government “conservatarian” by carefully-grounded conviction, a formerly registered Republican whose party left him in the lurch.
+This blog is a collection of my writings, and mainly about what I know: from public policy areas that reflect my professional expertise (education and labor) to the stuff that political junkies crave, with a strong Colorado flavor.
+That will continue to change as life circumstances unfold.

-Having graduated from Hillsdale College and currently working for the Independence Institute, I am a certified (and some would tell you certifiable) member of the Vast Right Wing Conspiracy.
-Yet while I have been shaped to some extent by these affiliations, all views and opinions expressed here are my own and do not necessarily reflect the official positions of either institution.
+Having graduated from Hillsdale College and having worked more than a decade for two different but highly effective State Policy Network organizations, I am a certified (and some would tell you certifiable) member of the Vast Right Wing Conspiracy.
+Yet while I have been shaped to some extent by these affiliations, all views and opinions expressed here are my own and do not necessarily reflect the official positions of any institution.

 Unless specifically stipulated otherwise, I am personally responsible for the thoughts presented in each and every entry I write on this blog.
 (Guest-bloggers are accountable for their own views expressed.)
 Facts are sourced and linked whenever possible, and all ideas open for debate.